FirstBuild/ChillHub/README.md

   - An authentication storyboard for logging in via Google+ or Facebook
   - A ChillHub storyboard with a MilkyWeigh accessory screen

++ Devices
+  - ChillHub uses a protocol as outlined above in ChillHub computer to communicate with devices over USB.
+  - The [MilkyWeigh](https://github.com/FirstBuild/ChillHubMilkScaleCypress) device is a fully working example using a [Cypress board](http://www.cypress.com/?rID=92146)
+  - Arduino Uno or any other USB Serial cable device can be used